uber-web/math.gl/docs/README.md

 ## Class Library Features

-This is a short list of feature highlights to show what math.gl is about:

 - **Classes for gl-matrix** - math.gl classes are built on top of `gl-matrix`. `gl-matrix` has a reputation for being the most performant and battle-tested JavaScript math library around.

 - **Array-Based** - math.gl classes (like `Vector3`, `Matrix4`) are subclasses of the built-in JavaScript `Array` which enables applications to use them interchangeably with plain (or typed) arrays.

-- **Debug Friendly** - math.gl offers **optional** error checking after every math operation which makes quick work of locating coding errors and bad data.
-Also, "printing support" (`toString`) simplifies debugging.
+- **Debug Friendly** - math.gl offers **optional** error checking after every math operation which makes quick work of locating coding errors and bad input data.
+Printing support for objects (`toString`) also simplifies debugging.

 - **Documentation** - If you are new to 3D programming it can be hard to know where to start. math.gl comes with articles to show you the big picture and get you up-to-speed on the mathematical concepts and the corresponding classes.